 As you might know, you can select a cursor tool by pressing a single character as shown for the Brush, Eraser, and Gradient mentioned above.

 A total of 9 Light Blue keys help you to remember the cursor keys, like W for White Balance dropper, Z for Zoom, H for Pan, and K for Keystone and so on.

 Note that most Cursor Tool keys have multiple cursor functions assigned to a single key as is indicated by the small triangular shape at the right on the key.
 For example the K for Keystone.
 After K, hit Shift-K repeatedly to cycle through all options (horizontal, vertical and both).

 A special in this group are the light blue comma and period for adding a Horizontal and Vertical Guide respectively.

 There are 13 Light Orange keys on the keyboard plus 6 on the numeric keypad.
 These keys are workflow related.
 Let’s highlight them in a few groups.

 First, you have the numbers 0-5 for star rating, both on the top row as well on the numeric pad.
 The keys on the top row double their function combined with the Command-key into Select By > Rating.
 For example, Command+5 means Select By 5-stars.
 Neat.

-Another interesting combo are the S-key for Fit and the D-key for 100% in the Viewer.
+Another interesting combo is the S-key for Fit and the D-key for 100% in the Viewer.
 Note these keys perform double duty with the Command-key as Sync Folder (Cmd+S) and Process to File (Cmd+D).

 Here it gets a bit complicated as the D-key is light green as processing belongs to another group.
-Here you see there are more functions dedicated to a single keys and the design team had to make choices for the best color coding.
+Here you see there are more functions dedicated to a single key and the design team had to make choices for the best color coding.